DeanDowell/.dc-files/README.md

 The `.dc` file format is designed for defining and executing scripts written in the DeanScript language.
 This document provides an overview of the structure and components of `.dc` files, including their purpose and usage.

+**Note:** This project includes Dean's Console 3,Which can code .dc files and view by opening it in notepad or others.

 ## Overview

 A `.dc` file contains a structured script that can be executed by the DC2F interpreter.
 It includes metadata, script blocks, comments, configuration options, and integrity checks.
 This format ensures that scripts are well-documented, maintainable, and executable with defined behavior.